GijsBarmentlo/LearningDataScience/Readme.md

 ## Andrew NG machine learning course

 I'm not going to upload the code for these (computer died, long story).
+It's really a bible to get started !
 Did the full MOOC online and all associated exercises which involve coding many of the fundamental algorithms (svm, backpropagation, regression, ..) by hand

 ## Detecting solar panels